AjLama53/AIProjects/README.md

 ---

 ## 🚧 Work In Progress
-Some projects are still under development and will be added soon — stay tuned!
+Some projects are still being worked on and will be added soon

 ---